 Chicken Breeds with Feathered Legs

 This gentle giant can be as tall as 30 inches (although this is rare and depends largely on the breeder), and sports lovely feathers on its feet.
 Brahmas are friendly birds that lays eggs that are a lovely brown color.
-The hens lay consistently, and you can expect up to 300 eggs per year.
+The hens lay consistently, and you can expect up to 300 per year.
 However, the number of “butt nuggets” laid will depend on the individual, her diet, and the quality of her environment.

 You can read more about Brahmas here.